 The auxiliary battery well located on the back of the base charges a spare battery independently of the terminal well.
 The Aux Battery LED on the front panel indicates the status of the battery in this well.
-Charge time is 4 hours for the standard battery pack or 6 hours for the extended battery pack; see Auxiliary Battery Well on page 13-3.

-1. Insert the battery at an angle.
+Charge time is 4 hours for the standard battery pack or 6 hours for the extended battery pack; see Auxiliary Battery Well on page 13-4.

-Note: Align the battery contacts with the contacts inside the auxiliary battery well.
+- 1. Insert the battery at an angle so the battery pack contacts and the auxiliary well contacts align. - 2.
+Snap the battery into place with a hinging motion.
+The Aux Battery LED lights orange. - 3.
+Use the AUX Battery LED to monitor the charging progress.
+The LED lights green when the auxiliary battery has completed charging and is ready for use.

-- 2. Snap the battery into place with a hinging motion.
-The Aux Battery LED lights orange. - Use the AUX Battery LED to monitor the charging progress.
-The LED lights green when the auxiliary battery has completed charging and is ready for use. - Note: If the AUX Battery LED flashes red, the internal temperature of the battery is too hot or there is a battery error.
-Charge the auxiliary battery in a cooler environment or replace the battery with a new Honeywell Li-ion battery.
+Note: If the AUX Battery LED flashes red, the internal temperature of the battery is too hot or there is a battery error.
+Charge the auxiliary battery in a cooler environment or replace the battery with a new Honeywell Li-ion or Li-poly battery.